f0rw4rd/unitas/README.md

 - Parse scan files from Nmap and Nessus
 - Merge multiple scan results into a single, comprehensive report per scanner
 - Search for specific ports or services across all scanned hosts
+- Track source information for each port (which scanner and file detected it)
 - Generate well-formatted markdown reports for easy sharing and collaboration
 - Export scans from Nessus for seamless integration with your workflow
 - Identify hosts that are up but have no open ports